donaldzou/WGDashboard/README.md

 - **WireGuard** and **WireGuard-Tools (`wg-quick`)**  are installed.

   > Don't know how?
 Check this <a href="https://www.wireguard.com/install/">official documentation</a>
+- Net Tools (`net-tools`) is installed.
+  - You can verify this by checking if `ifconfig` return a list of network interface.
+Such as `eth0`
 - Configuration files under **`/etc/wireguard`**, but please note the following sample

   ```ini